-As we all know about Google's new web browser "Chrome".
+We know about Google’s new web browser Google Chrome.
 It was released recently and has been successful in getting good response from users.
 It has all essential features, good browsing speed and some new features like task manager, etc.

-But did you know that Chrome comes with many hidden secret pages which allow you to access hidden settings, stats, etc and one cool easter egg as well?
+But did you know that Chrome comes with many hidden secret pages which allow you to access hidden settings, stats, etc and some cool Easter eggs as well?

 Yes, Google has put many secret about pages in Chrome for expert users to change hidden settings or to get information about browser statistics, cache, memory usage, etc.